 Anyone with the strength of character – or desperation and determination – to put themselves through even one – let alone both – of these challenges deserves, at the very least, our respect.

-But for the viewer, a layer of frustration is added to the discomfort and pity as Lara begins to ignore the advice of her highly supportive father, doctor and counselor.
+But for the viewer, a layer of frustration is added to the discomfort and pity as Lara begins to ignore the advice of her highly supportive father, doctor and counsellor.

 It’s perhaps an accurate depiction of the frustration someone might feel when they know where they want to be but the world seems to be conspiring to slow down their journey.
 But this is where most in the audience will support the maturity and experience of those around Lara and will implore her to take advice, as they share the exasperation of her supportive father.